Advice > Consulting

 2.2 Networking

-If you want to be successful in networking with consultants, then we'd suggest following the steps below (which are abbreviated from our guide on the topic).
+If you want to be successful in networking with consultants, then we'd suggest following the steps below (which are abbreviated from our guide to How to network your way to a consulting job).

 2.2.1 Build a Networking Funnel